emicklei/gws/README.md

 ## tool authentication

+There are two ways to authenticate yourself.
+One through is through the [installed apps](https://developers.google.com/identity/protocols/oauth2#installed) flow, the other is through the [service accounts](https://developers.google.com/identity/protocols/oauth2/service-account) flow.
+The first flow requires you to create a new OAuth 2.0 client ID credential in the project and store these and the user credentials files on your file system.
+The latter does not keep any credentials stored locally.

+## installed application authentication flow

 - Using the Google Cloud Platform console, create a new OAuth 2.0 client ID credential in the project for which you enabled the Admin SDK.
 - Download the JSON file from the list of Credentials (download button on the right).
 - Save the file to *gws-credentials.json* in your *home* directory or a *local* directory if you need access to more organisations. *gws* will look for this file in the current directoy first.